Boca Raton Public Library: History

-Another community library opened inside the city's town hall in 1948.
-With the help of funding from the city, the library moved to the administration building of the Garden Apartments on West Palmetto Road in 1957.
+With the help of funding from the city and donations, the library moved to the administration building of the Garden Apartments on West Palmetto Road in 1957.
 A new library building was completed in 1961 on NW 2nd Avenue, the location of the current Downtown Library.
+Construction costs for the new building amounted to $41,000.
 In 1966 this building was dedicated to the city and named the Boca Raton Public Library.
-The building subsequently underwent several renovations.
+Though it was not a public library, it was still subsidized by the city council prior to this dedication.
+The building subsequently underwent several renovations, including a new library wing in 1972 for a price of $120,000.
+Additions to the ever-increasing book collections were also made over time, with significant additions being added to the reference, local history, and children's collections.
+An alarm system was installed in 1976 to prevent theft.